Online Bachelor of Science in Biological Sciences – Biomedical Sciences

 What can you do with a biomedical science degree concentration?

 You’ll also have the knowledge and skills needed to complete the MCAT® and apply for medical school or other graduate schools in the health care profession.
-Completion of an advanced medical degree can lead to a career as a doctor, dentist, physical therapist, optometrist and more.
+Completing an advanced medical degree can lead to a career as a doctor, dentist, physical therapist, optometrist and more.
 You’ll also be prepared for a career in biomedical research.
 Career examples include, but aren’t limited to:

 Clinical Trial Manager